gregory/barrister-amqp/README.md

 A Amqp server-container and transport for [Barrister RPC](http://barrister.bitmechanic.com)

-Feel free to go read about the concepts at [http://barrister.bitmechanic.com](http://barrister.bitmechanic.com)
+Feel free to go read about the concepts at [http://barrister.bitmechanic.com](http://barrister.bitmechanic.com) For more information on the RPC status, you can check [this document](http://support.mashery.com/docs/read/mashery_api/20/JSON_RPC)

 ## Installation